 There are all kinds of drivers on the road.
-Old drivers, young drivers, fast drivers, slow drivers, angry drivers, distracted drivers, the list goes on.
+Old drivers, young drivers, fast drivers, slow drivers, angry drivers, distracted drivers – the list goes on.
 Unfortunately, each group is often guilty of some risky or irresponsible behavior behind the wheel.
 Often, these risky and irresponsible practices cause dangerous and even fatal automobile accidents.

 Drivers who often speed, for example, may not be able to react to conditions on the road fast enough and can end up in an accident.
 Angry drivers often cut other drivers off, fail to signal, or tailgate other drivers.
 To be sure, these practices are incredibly dangerous and should be avoided by any responsible driver who is looking to avoid a costly and tragic accident.

-What Makes Millennials Such Dangerous Drivers?
+What Makes Millennials Such Dangerous Automobile Drivers?

 You might be wondering what makes millennials drive so dangerously.
 There are many reasons, but one of the main ones is the rise of cell phone and smartphone technology.
 It’s often the case that technology can develop faster than laws and regulations can be introduced.

 Why is Distracted Driving So Dangerous?

-Given all of the other dangerous behaviors behind the wheel that are typically associated with bad drivers, such as road rage, inexperience, or intoxication, it may come as a surprise to some that distracted driving is what makes millennials the most dangerous.
+Given all of the other dangerous behaviors behind the wheel that are typically associated with dangerous automobile drivers, such as road rage, inexperience, or intoxication, it may come as a surprise to some that distracted driving is what makes millennials the most dangerous.
 Sadly, many people still don’t realize just how dangerous distracted driving is.

 Contact an Experienced Auto Accident Attorney